schmupu/ioBroker.asterisk/doc/PJSIP_FRITZBOX.md

 > - **async:** Allows multiple calls to be generated without waiting for a response (allowed values: false/true, default false)
 > - **audiofile:** if you using the text parameter.
 The converted text to audio will be saved in  audiofile.
 If the audiofile exist, it will be overwritten.
 If you do not use the parameter text, the audiofile will be played.
 > - **callerid:** Defines the identifier (your sender telephone number)	.
 If callerid is missing the transferred telephone number will be anonymous

-## Resolving problems

-If you have problems with asterisk, you can try to find something in the logfiles under /var/log/asterisk.
-After you started asterisk you can call asterisk with asterisk -rvvvvvv on the comand shell for debugging.
-After you started asterisk -rvvvvvv you can initialize a call by iobroker and see what happens.

 ## Changelog